upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 - Battery postive contact point will need to be widened
 - Opening hatch will be redesigned to require less effort
 - The hole for the brush it too tight
+- There is too much material in the back causing the battery not to fit

 ---